 Playing the game

-There are three ways to play the game:
+There are two ways to play the game:

-- Click the Run game button to play the game in a browser.
-(To be provided after the game jam.)
+Click the Run game button to play the game in a browser (coming soon).

-- Download the z5 file and play the game using a z-code interpreter (see below).
+Download the z5 file (recommended) or z3 file (for old 8-bit platforms) and play the game using a z-code interpreter (see below).

 Finding z-code interpreters